r-bengtsson/Creative-Music-Sound-System-for-MiSTer/README.md

 ## General Tips

-For the majority of the games that support CMS, it is only needed to configure the game correctly via the SETUP/INSTALL/CONFIG.
+For the majority of the games that support CMS, it is only needed to configure the game correctly via the SETUP/INSTALL/CONFIG (this is true for all games without any extra information in the list).
 For some games, it is required to pass on commands to the main EXE.
 I have created .BATs for these games, look in the Files/Game BATs folder.

 If you cannot get CMS sound to work on any of the games listed as CONFIRMED WORKING, then it could be one of several problems: